corda/samples-kotlin/Accounts/tictacthor/README.md

 │6│7│8│                  │ │ │ │
 ```
 The Game will automatically end when one player win the game.
+You can also run `run vaultQuery contractStateType: net.corda.samples.tictacthor.states.BoardState` at any given time to see the board games stored in vault.

 now if you want to fast fard the game, Play the following moves in order:
+According to syntax: we should have `http://localhost:8080/submitMove/PeterLi/DavidWinner/3` for the first move below.
 ```
 * Peter: 3                                  │O│ │ │
 * David: 5     This will yield a game like: │O│X│X│